David McCullogh is one of my favorite writers. The historian has won two Pulitzer Prizes for his works on John Adams and Harry Truman.

 If not, maybe you could learn something from McCullough.
 He sure seems to have discovered the secret.

-What did you do this week that brought you the most energy, joy, and fulfillment?
+do this week that brought you the most energy, joy, and fulfillment?

 repost from 5.27.11